 4. Pooja Room designs in wood

 Wood is a versatile material for home decor, and it adds warmth and beauty to any area.
 In a pooja/puja room, carved wooden structures are reminiscent of the exquisite hand-carved motifs and sculptures that one sees in old temples.
 In a tiny home, one can look at small pooja/puja cabinet designs.
 In larger houses, the drawback of using wood is that it is an expensive material.
-However, instead of creating a new wooden mandir design for the home, one can save money by looking for old wooden furniture in second hand stores or flea markets and refinishing them.
+However, instead of creating a new wooden mandir design for the home, one can save money by looking for jali designs or old wooden furniture in second hand stores or flea markets and refinishing them.

 5. Modern Pooja Rooms with Glass